-Like denim jackets, CBS Sheldons, and air, apples are everywhere this season.
-You can almost smell the "generic apple promotion" of National Apple Month in the increasingly chilly wind!
-It only makes sense to rank them -- all of them.
+Like denim jackets and air, apples are everywhere in autumn (and also year-round, but you get it).
+You can almost smell the “generic apple promotion” of National Apple Month (it’s September, naturally!) in the increasingly chilly wind.
+It only makes sense to rank them—all of them.

-If only there weren't 7,500 varieties of apples in the world!
-Even though many of them have provocative names like Ashmead's Kernel, Westfield Seek-No-Further, Criterion, and the twin lovers of industry, Enterprise and Wealthy, I wasn't going to get to every apple out there.
-So I limited my taste test to a dozen from the US Apple Association's list of the popular varieties in America, which collectively account for 90 percent of domestic sales, plus four other regionally abundant apple varieties that would have been weird not to include.
+If only there weren’t 7,500 varieties of apples in the world!
+Even though many have provocative names like Ashmead’s Kernel, Westfield Seek-No-Further, Delikates, Stayman, Criterion, and the twin lovers of industry, Enterprise and Wealthy, it would be nigh-impossible to try every apple out there.
+So I limited my taste test to a selection from the U.S. Apple Association’s list of the popular varieties in America, which collectively account for 90% of domestic sales, plus a handful of other regionally abundant apple varieties that would have been weird not to include.

 “A Fucking Atrocity”

 Most apple varieties are the product of happenstance and inbreeding, but no cultivar has been quite as petulant as the Red Delicious.
-As the story goes, some idiot discovered a mutant tree in his orchard, chopped it down, did so again the following year when it sprouted again, and, when it grew back yet again, is quoted as having said, "If thee must grow, thee may," and in the process, revealed himself to be the hokiest pushover in all of history as well as the person responsible for the proliferation of the grossest apple of all time.
+As the story goes, some idiot discovered a mutant tree in his orchard, chopped it down, did so again the following year when it sprouted, and, when it grew back yet again the year after, is quoted as having said, “If thee must grow, thee may,” and in the process revealed himself to be the hokiest pushover in all of history, as well as the fucking moron responsible for the proliferation of the grossest apple of all time.
 If I could rank this apple even lower, I would.
 Fuck this apple.